 Art historians enhance our understanding of art and its place within society through their research.
-By studying the art and architecture of diverse world cultures and periods, they examine the historical, social and cultural significance art holds for its creators and users.

 In the Department of Art Education and Art History, our Master of Arts degree in Art History is a gateway to careers in museums and galleries or future graduate study en route to an academic career.
 You can choose course work that focuses on:

 Our faculty members have distinguished themselves through quality teaching, research and numerous publications and presentations.
 They've been Fulbright scholars and received fellowships from the Samuel H. Kress Foundation, the Newberry Library and the Terra Foundation for American Art, among others.
 Their specializations include:

 Faculty members are also affiliated with other areas across UNT, including Women's Studies, the Medieval Renaissance Consortium, Middle Eastern Studies and the Contemporary Arab and Muslim Cultural Studies Institute.

 In addition to outstanding faculty, the program offers:

 The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and considered one of the best in the Southwest.
 We have state-of-the-art facilities that include:

 You'll need to meet the admission requirements for the Toulouse Graduate School ® and submit the following items to the College of Visual Arts and Design: